 I hope you love to indulge a few meatballs and some rich flavors to go with it.
 Here we add caramelized onions and simmer them with a dark beer until the pan sauce thickens.

 We serve it over a delicious polenta swirled with ricotta.
 The ricotta cheese adds a creamy touch without a lot of fat, while the parmesan gives it depth and character.
 The ingredients are simple, the taste is huge.
 The whole dish comes together in about 30 minutes and will be a meal to remember.
-Let me walk you through making these Meatballs with Ricotta Polenta, step by step in this video.

 – for the meatballs, you can use ground chicken, beef or pork